UWF-DevOps/golden-ami/README.md

 # golden-ami

 ```
-A repository for setting up an ami for glassfish using packer
+A repository for setting up an ami, and a vagrant box using glassfish
 ```

 ## Requirements
 * [VirtualBox](https://www.virtualbox.org)
 * [Vagrant](http://vagrantup.com)
 * [packer](https://www.packer.io/)

+## Using packer
+To create the vagrant box

+    host $ cd packer-scripts
+    host $ packer build -only=virtualbox-iso application-server.json

 ## Virtual Machine Management